Tory peer Lord Maude calls for more ‘robust culture’ in Whitehall

 “Our system can be made to work but it needs change – difficult and sustained change.
 And it needs to start soon.”

+“If you look at the timing of these complaints – stored up over four-and-a-half years, all submitted on the same day – and one submitted four weeks later,” he told the newspaper.

+“It looks like it was co-ordinated and concerted and therefore politicised attack rather than a genuine raising of concerns through proper process in the proper way.”

-It comes after Lord McDonald, who was permanent secretary of the Foreign Office for five years, said there was no Civil Service “agenda” and Mr Raab’s “behaviour” had been the issue.
+Earlier, Lord McDonald, who was permanent secretary at the Foreign Office for five years, said there was no Civil Service “agenda” and Mr Raab’s “behaviour” had been the issue.

 After announcing his decision to quit, the former deputy prime minister lashed out at what he called “activist civil servants” who were able to “block reforms or changes through a rather passive-aggressive approach” when dealing with ministers.